 But I play back some shows – sometimes moments after they are finished.

 One day, I was watching the previous night’s showing of the “Tonight Show Starring Jimmy Fallon.”

 I listened to the TV while checking Twitter and email on the iPad.
 That shouldn’t be a surprise to anyone as screen stacking or using a second screen isn’t that unusual anymore,

 Jimmy Fallon did his little thank you bid on TV and the DVRed show ran through it.
 I caught a couple of the thank yous.
 Then a Tweet from the Huffington Post arrived and linked to this post, which showed the exact same clip I just ignored on TV.

 I clicked and watched it on my iPad with undivided attention.

-At the end of the day, getting and keeping people’s attention can be a challenge.
-A person’s attention span is only so long or have so much bandwidth.
+At the end of the day, getting and keeping people’s attention can be challenging.
+A person’s attention span is only so long or has so much bandwidth.
 But creating good content that helps them solve some kind of problem can help us get there.
-And then of course make it available to them on all channels.
+And then of course, make it available to them on all channels.

 Read next: What’s the Create Once, Publish Everywhere (COPE) model?